amyDing629/CSC207-Project/phase2/README.md

 # Prerequisites

-  - Ensure all the database file(.ser format) are empty before running
+  - Ensure all the database file (.ser format) are empty before running
-  - Do not quit the whole program or stop the execution of program when running tests, follow the menu to exit instead.
+  - Do **NOT** quit the whole program or stop the execution of program when running tests, **follow the menu to exit instead**.

 # Tests
+Run `phase2/src/Main/mainRun`.
+To simplify the testing, we provide **three** login windows so that 3 users can log in and communicate through the application at the same time.

-The main menu UI will appear at the bottom (in terminal) To test all the available functionality, you need to:
+For better testing all the available functionality, you need to:
+  - log in an Admin account (already exists in the system)
+    > username: `admin`, password: `123`

-  - register at least one ordinary user account into the system
+  - register two regular-user account into the system. e.g.
+    > username: `qqq`, password: `123`

+    and
+    > username: `www`, password: `123`
   - (ps: The first admin will be automatically created with name "admin" and password "123")
   - (ps: Admin users are able to perform ordinary functionalities and other admin functionalities)
   - add items into at least two users' lend wish list.